joesan/plant-simulator/README.md

 # plant-simulator (a.k.a Digital Twin)

-De-centralized command and control of PowerPlant's that can be steered and operated at scale!
+De-centralized command and control of PowerPlant's (all sorts) that can be steered and operated at scale!

 ## Getting Started